 Harris County is an Equal Opportunity Employer

-- Upon receiving a conditional job offer, every applicant undergoes a criminal background check and drug screening.
+- Upon receiving a conditional job offer, every applicant undergoes a criminal background check, drug screening and psychological assessment.

 - Employees who hold this position are required to possess and maintain a valid Texas Driver's license.
 Employee must maintain liability insurance in at least the minimum amounts required by law.